JagadeeshSetti430/EmployeeManagementSystem1/README.md

 The goal of this project is to design and develop an employee management system to fill existing gaps in the electronic management of employees.

 Responsibilities:
-•1)Analyzing the requirement and impact on other part of the application •2)	Worked closely with product owner in getting the clarification on requirements
+1)  Analyzing the requirement and impact on other part of the application
+2)	Worked closely with product owner in getting the clarification on requirements
-•	Designing view layer as per the requirements using React/ReactJS components.
+3)	Designing view layer as per the requirements using React/ReactJS components.
-•	Implementing REST API’s and their Implementation with Spring Boot framework.
+4)	Implementing REST API’s and their Implementation with Spring Boot framework.
-•	Testing the REST API’s by using postman tool.
+5)	Testing the REST API’s by using postman tool.
-•	Responsible for writing Persistence layer using spring data JPA.
+6)	Responsible for writing Persistence layer using spring data JPA.
-•	Updating application.properties or application.yml files as per configuration.
+7)	Updating application.properties or application.yml files as per configuration.